arviz-devs/arviz/paper/paper.md

 # Example plots
 A portion of ArviZ's functionality is shown in Figure 2.
-ArviZ supports more plotting and inference diagnostics, in addition to the ones shown here.
 Additional examples can be found in the ArviZ documentation.

 ![Sample plots from ArviZ gallery](example_gallery.png)